Kōshirō Ishida: Political career

-As party chairman
+Komei Party chairman

-In May 1989, Ishida succeeded Junya Yano as Komeito's chairman after Yano's resigned due to accusations of being involved in the Meidenkō scandal (which he denied).
+In May 1989, Ishida succeeded Junya Yano as Komeito's chairman after Yano resigned due to accusations of being involved in the Meidenkō scandal (which he denied).

-On 18 February 1990, although Komeito had entered into an alliance with the Japan Socialist Party and Democratic Socialist Party for the 1990 general election, the overall results were a setback for Komeito as they had now fallen under 50 seats, and a result they ended this alliance.
+On 18 February 1990, although Komeito had entered into an alliance with the Japan Socialist Party and Democratic Socialist Party for the 1990 general election, the overall results were a setback for Komeito as they had now fallen under 50 seats, and as a result, they ended this alliance.
 Thereafter, Komeito instead pursued cooperation with the Liberal Democratic Party.
-Komeito were intimately involved with Prime Minister Toshiki Kaifu's plans to $9 billion package intended as aide to the US-led Gulf War.
-Komeito acted as a moderating influence on Kaifu's government, as when, for instance, it promised to support passing the package on the strict condition that none of the money is spent on arms or ammunitions, with Ishida stating that the anxiety the Japanese people felt about the war indicates that they shared Komeito's views towards defence policies.
+Komeito was intimately involved with Prime Minister Toshiki Kaifu's plans to give a $9 billion package intended as an aid to the US-led Gulf War.
+Komeito acted as a moderating influence on Kaifu's government, when, for instance, it promised to support passing the package on the strict condition that none of the money would be spent on arms or ammunitions, with Ishida stating that the anxiety the Japanese people felt about the war indicated that they shared Komeito's views towards defence policies.

-In June 1993, Komeito voted in favour of the vote of no-confidence against the reshuffled Miyazawa cabinet, and on the 18th of July, and Komeito rebounded to above 50 seats following the 1993 general election.
-Around this time, opposition forces were beginning to coalesce into a ruling coalition, but although some agitated for the Komeito to enter into it, Ishida claimed that policy differences prevented this from happening immediately (Komeito favoured tax increases whereas the government did not, for instance). and on the 30th of July, there was an agreement to enter into a coalition government.
+In June 1993, Komeito voted in favour of the vote of no-confidence against the reshuffled Miyazawa cabinet, and on the 18th of July, Komeito rebounded to above 50 seats following the 1993 general election.
+Around this time, opposition forces were beginning to coalesce into a ruling coalition, but although some agitated for Komeito to enter into it, Ishida claimed that policy differences prevented this from happening immediately (Komeito favoured tax increases whereas the government did not, for instance), and on the 30th of July, there was an agreement to enter into a coalition government.

 In August 1993, Ishida was appointed to head the Management and Coordination Agency (now the Ministry of Internal Affairs and Communications) under Prime Minister Hosokawa, making him the first Komeito leader to preside over a ruling government coalition.
 On 2 September 1993, Ishida met with the leaders of five business federations demanding government promotion of deregulation.

 Complications ensued in the National Diet after this when, during a question and answer session held in the Budget Committee of the House of Representatives, LDP politicians Hiromu Nonaka and Shizuka Kamei requested a witness summons of Soka Gakkai's honorary leader Daisaku Ikeda.

 In April 1994, Prime Minister Hosokawa resigned and Tsutomu Hata assumed the role in his stead, but Ishida remained in his cabinet position through this transition.
 In June of the same year, the short-lived Hata cabinet experienced mass resignations, after which the Liberal Democratic Party and Japan Socialist Party entered into a coalition to form a government under a new Prime Minister Tomiichi Murayama, sending Ishida and the Komeito back into the opposition.